mgerrard/llama/README.md

 the program that will be pared down and the second is the function that will be analyzed.
 Llama attempts to create a minimal program that analyzers can process.
 To this end, many libraries may not be pulled into the program which may prevent parts of the program to be analyzed.
-To remedy this, llama accepts a stub file which contains definition for the functions that are not already defined.
+To remedy this, llama accepts a stub file which contains definitions for the functions that are not already defined.
 Llama also allows for the -debug flag to allow for debugging of the output.

 ## Misc